-Management Option Recommendation for Colorado Potato Beetle
+Management Option Recommendation Recommendation for Colorado Potato Beetle

 Life stage Number of CPB counted on 25 vines

 LOW INTERMEDIATE HIGH

 Stop Sample 25 Stop

 Compute Mean more vines Compute Mean

 Small larvae <52 53-199 >200

 Large larvae <22 23-67 >68

 Adults <7 8-22 >23

 values given above, s field.
-Report mean n ample 25 more plants and umbers of adults and larvae olds are not reached but ho compute the means.
+Report mean n ample 25 more plants and umbers of adults and larvae compute the means.
 Don't If any counts are higher than the sample more than 50 vines per es exceed threshold values, apply pots and apply insecticide.

 Thresholds/50 vines

-Egg masses 4 with at least 25% of the earliest deposited egg masses hatched or in the process of hatching
+Egg masses 4 with at least 25% of the earliest deposited egg masses hatched or in the proces hatching 76

-Small larvae 76
+Small larvae

 Large larvae 31

-Resistance management pest is to delay the o development becaus Naturalyte Insect Con en the phenomenal ability of the CPB to develop resistance to insecticides, a major goal in managing this it is to delay the onset of resistance.
-Entrust Naturalyte Insect Control is very vulnerable to resistance velopment because it is so effective that it is tempting to overuse it.
-Do not rely exclusively on Entrust turalyte Insect Control for CPB control.
-Employ all possible cultural practices to minimize the number of ecticide sprays applied.
-Rotate with other insecticides.
+Resistance management pest is to delay the o effective that it is ten nset of resistance.
+Entrust i npting to overuse it.
+Do no s very vulnerable to resistan es, a major goal in managing this ice development because it is so for CPB control.
+Employ all lied.
+Rotate with other

 Before July 15

 Overwintered Adults (trap cropping and then fla ming or vacuuming; floating g row cover; trench trapping)

-1st Larval Generation n (Focus your Entrust Natura alyte Insect Control use on t his important stage)
+1st Larval Generation (Focus your Entrust use o n this important stage)

 After July 15

-Summer Adults (try to minimize the number of larvae surviving to adulthood and avoid treating this stage.
-Remember that potatoes can tolerate 10-15% damage without yield loss)
+o minimize the number of toes can tolerate 10-15% d d and avoid treating this stage.

-azadirachtin product may be a useful alternative aturalyte Insect Control to both generations of larvae; an ve.
-Late season applications of Mycotrol-O (Beauveria Jlations by causing mortality to pupae and adults in the soil.)
+n (Do not apply Entrust to l in and pyrethrin may be a ooth generations of larvae; a useful alternative. an azadirachtin product or

-to provide control; ro untreated by insection otate insecticides of differer t chemical classes and modulations can survive to mat e the minimum dosage necessary les of action; create refuges e with resistant individuals and
+to provide control; ro untreated by insection tate insecticides of differer nt chemical classes and mod pulations can survive to mat e the minimum dosage necessary les of action; create refuges e with resistant individuals and

 Natural enemies Naturally-occurring predators, parasitoids, and pathogens help suppress infestations.
 Use Reference 94 or Cornell's Biological Control: A Guide to Natural Enemies in North America (Reference 95) to identify natural enemies.